black spruces, douglas firs, various pines, hemlock and cedars surrounded by fog.

 Profile - Jill of Many Trades

-For the last few years, Amanda has been researching and writing content for a podcast she is relaunching this spring called West Coast Acadian.Amanda's primary form of creative and artistic expression is writing and prose.
-She's even self-published books to teach herself how to.Amanda creates through painting and sculptural pieces, primarily in acrylics, Amanda sculpts and textures using multiple media including foam, soft stone, reclaimed materials, cardboard, softwoods, and fibres.#staytuned.
+For the last few years, Amanda has been researching and writing content for a podcast she is relaunching this spring called West Coast Acadian.In her spare time Amanda has begun the journey of teaching herself audio and audio visual recording and editing because she wants to ensure her work always reaches a specific level of quality.Her primary form of creative and artistic expression is writing and prose.
+She's self-published books to see if she could.
+She has also finished multiple novel-length projects and always has another on the go.Amanda heals herself through painting and sculptural pieces, primarily working in acrylics and mineral based texture mediums.
+Amanda mixes many of her own colours, mixes her own texture pastes, plasters, and papier mâché.Amanda sculpts using multiple additional media including foam, soft stone, reclaimed materials, cardboard, softwoods, fibres and fabrics.#staytuned.

-1. Coming Soon - West Coast Acadian, the Podcast
+1. COMING SOON - West Coast Acadian, the Podcast

 2. FolkWoman Publishing & Fine Arts